lancedb/lancedb/docs/src/ann_indexes.md

 # ANN (Approximate Nearest Neighbor) Indexes

-In order to make vector search faster, you can create an index over your vector data.
-Vector indexes are faster but not as accurate as exhaustive search.
-LanceDB provide many parameters to fine tune the size of the index, the speed of queries and the accuracy of results.
+You can create an index over your vector data to make search faster.
+Vector indexes are faster but less accurate than exhaustive search.
+LanceDB provides many parameters to fine-tune the index's size, the speed of queries, and the accuracy of results.

 ## Creating an ANN Index

-This is how you can create a vector index:
+Creating indexes is done via the [create_index](https://lancedb.github.io/lancedb/python/#lancedb.table.LanceTable.create_index) function.

 ```python
 import lancedb